 We are proud to present the outcome of this nearly two-year co-produced effort: THPRD Vision Action Plan.
-Thousands of collected community ideas have helped shape an action plan to guide THPRD priorities for decades to come.
-This plan was adopted by the THPRD Board of Directors on September 09, 2020.
+Thousands of collected community ideas have helped shape an actionable plan to guide THPRD priorities for decades to come.
+The THPRD Board of Directors adopted this plan on September 09, 2020.

 What's Inside the Plan

-This plan is built upon and reflective of a wealth of community-driven aspirations and perspectives.
-We collected more than12,500 ideas and heard from nearly 10,500 members of the THPRD community.
-The Vision Action Plan calls on the district to focus on four core community goal areas:
+The Vision Action Plan is built upon and reflective of a wealth of community-driven aspirations and perspectives.
+More than12,500 ideas garnered from nearly 10,500 members of the THPRD community helped shape this plan.
+This plan calls on the district to focus on four core community goal areas:

 Welcoming and Inclusive: Combines a range of ideas centered on building community, expanding the role of THPRD in people's lives, minimizing or eliminating barriers to participation in THPRD's services, expanding staff capacity, and building partnerships and community relations.